AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: Details of

 \subsection{Normal Operation}

 In the case of normal operation (see \autoref{fig:normal-operation}), $\mathbb{O}$ is not censoring any transactions produced by instances of $\mathbb{C}$, hence all transactions are correctly executed within $\mathbb{E}$ and appended to $L$, while $\mathbb{S}$ publicly witnesses the correct execution of transactions and the consistency of the new version of $L$ with its history.
-In detail, when $\mathbb{O}$ receives a transaction from $\mathbb{C}_x$, it performs access control of $\mathbb{C}_x$,\footnote{For simplicity, we omit access control at $\mathbb{O}$.} and upon the success, $\mathbb{O}$ adds the transaction in its cache of unprocessed transactions (see \autoref{alg:operator} in Appendix).
+In detail, when $\mathbb{O}$ receives a transaction from $\mathbb{C}_x$, it performs access control of $\mathbb{C}_x$, and upon the success, $\mathbb{O}$ adds the transaction in its cache of unprocessed transactions (see \autoref{alg:operator} in Appendix).
 When $\mathbb{O}$ accumulates enough transactions from clients, it passes these transactions to $\mathbb{E}$, together with the current partial state $\partial state_{cur}$ of the VM.

-\subsubsection{\textbf{VM Execution with Partial State.}}
+\subsubsection{\textbf{VM Execution with Partial State}}

 The current partial state of VM represents only data related to all account states that the execution of transactions is about to modify or create.
-The motivation for such an approach is the limited memory size of $\mathbb{E}$ (e.g., in the case of SGX it is only $\sim$100MB), which does not allow to internally store the full global state of $L$ (neither $L$ itself).
+The motivation for such an approach is the limited memory size of $\mathbb{E}$ (e.g., in the case of SGX it is only $\sim$100MB), which does not allow for internally storing the full global state of $L$ (neither $L$ itself).
 The partial state does not contain only the account states of concerning transactions, but it also contains intermediary nodes of MPT (i.e., extension and branch nodes) that are on the path from the root node of MPT to leaf nodes of concerning account states.
-Using passed partial state, $\mathbb{E}$ verifies its integrity, obtains the state root of MPT and compares it with the last known state root (i.e., $hdr_{last}.stRoot$) produced by $\mathbb{E}$.
-If the roots match, $\mathbb{E}$ executes transactions using the passed partial state, obtains the new partial state of VM and execution receipts with additional information about the execution of particular transactions (i.e., return codes and logs).
+Using passed partial state, $\mathbb{E}$ verifies its integrity, obtains the state root of MPT, and compares it with the last known state root (i.e., $hdr_{last}.stRoot$) produced by $\mathbb{E}$.
+If the roots match, $\mathbb{E}$ executes transactions using the passed partial state, and it obtains the new partial state of VM and execution receipts with additional information about the execution of particular transactions (i.e., return codes and logs).
 Note that $\mathbb{E}$ obtains the new partial state by consecutively updating the current partial state with each transaction executed.